HANZ2022/SYP-Power-Print/README.md

 #### Required Hardware
 - Raspberry Pi 5 (8G RAM) with a TransFlash card
 - Raspberry Pi Camera 3 Wide
-- CSI/DSI Flexible Flat Cable
+- CSI/DSI Flexible Cable (22Pin to 15Pin)
+CSI/DSI Flexible Cable is used to connect the camera to the Raspberry Pi.
+And because we are using Raspberry Pi 5, so we need CSI/DSI (22Pin to 15Pin).
+Raspberry Pi 5

 #### Optional Hardware
-- Micro/HDMI Adapter
+- Micro/HDMI Adapter:
 - USB Reader
 - Raspberry Pi Case with a Cooling Fan